CatGuyDM/Gaze/README.md

 streamlit run streamlit_app.py
 ```

-Open http://localhost:8501, enter a sequence, pick a C-terminal tag, upload an
-mzML file, and click Run.

 ## Input

 mzML files with centroided MS1 data (use MSConvert to peak-pick).
 See LOGIC.md for the impurity list and how the matching works.